Khun111/StaffSentry/README.md

 - _/app/admin/editAttendanceForm:_ This shows the attendance record form.
 An Admin can use it to edit attendance details of employees. e.g change from PRESENT to ABSENT.
 - _/app/admin/editLeaveForm:_ This shows the leave request form.
 An Admin can use it to edit leave details of employees. e.g change from PENDING to APPROVED.
 ## Backend
+- _/prisma:_ This folder contains the models for the database in schema.prisma and the migrations.
 - _/app/api/employee/route.js:_ This is the API route to create and retreive employees.
 - _/app/api/leave/route.js:_ This is the API route to create and retreive leave requests.
 - _/app/api/attendance/route.js:_ This is the API route to create and retreive attendance records.